Fiordland National Park: Top Hikes & Things to Do

 Tips and Tactics: How to Get the Most Out of Your Visit to Fiordland National Park

-- Try to avoid: Peak season is February, and Te Anau township can be extremely busy during this month with accommodation solidly booked.
-Try to avoid this month or, book your accommodation well in advance.
+- Try to Avoid: Peak season is February (New Zealand's summer), and Te Anau township can be extremely busy during this month with accommodation solidly booked.
+Try to avoid this month or, book your accommodations well in advance.

-- By Public Bus: Daily public bus services run between Queenstown and Te Anau.
+- By Bus: Daily public bus services run between Queenstown and Te Anau.